callstack/ts-regex-builder/README.md

 # TS Regex Builder

-A User-friendly regular expression builder for TypeScript and JavaScript.
+A user-friendly regular expression builder for TypeScript and JavaScript.

 ## Goal